laristra/flecsale/README.md

             - [HDF5](https://www.hdfgroup.org/HDF5/) - A data model and
               file format

-# Installation
+# Getting the ALE Project Source
 This project uses [Git](https://git-scm.com/) for revision control and distribution, and [CMake](https://cmake.org/) for build configuration.
 Below are some general instructions for obtaining and building ALE.

-First, make sure that [CMake](https://cmake.org/) and [Git](https://git-scm.com/) are available on your system.
-Typing

-    which cmake git

-should correctly locate the two programs and return something like

-    /usr/bin/cmake
-    /usr/bin/git

-If it does not, and you get something like *"which: no git in (...)"*, try loading the necessary modules.
-On most machines, the modules are loaded using

-    module load cmake git

 To clone the repository, type

     git clone --recursive ssh://git@xcp-stash.lanl.gov:7999/ngc/ale.git

-**Make sure to include the *"\-\-recursive"* so that all of the submodules are cloned as well.**  Once the code is checked out, create two seperate build directories; one for the thirdparty libraries and one for the ALE code:
+**Make sure to include the *"\-\-recursive"* so that all of the submodules are cloned as well.**

+# <a name="simple"></a> Simple Installation

+To make building the code simpler, the thirdparty libraries have already been downloaded and installed for you on some LANL machines.
+Currently the simple installation process is avaliable on [darwin](darwin.lanl.gov) and moonlight.
+All you need to do is compiler the ALE source.
+Fist, create a build directory somewhere, run the cmake configure script, then make the code.
+This is performed by executing the following commands:

+    mkdir build
+    cd build
+    <ALE_DIR>/arch/<MACHINE>/cmake-ale.sh gcc
+    make -j

+where **\<ALE_DIR\>** is the location of the cloned ALE git repository and **\<MACHINE\>** is the LANL machine you are using.
+Right now **\<MACHINE\>** can be one of **darwin** or **moonlight**.
+This command will use the gcc compilers to build the code.

+# Advanced Installation

+The advanced installation lets users build they're own thirdparty libraries if they want.
+This is a three step process:  1) downloading the thirdparty libraries; 2) building the thirdparty libraries; and 3) compiling the final ALE project.
+To start, create seperate build directories as follows:

+    mkdir build
+    mkdir -p build/files
     mkdir -p build/tpl
     mkdir -p build/ale
     ls build
-    $ ale tpl
+    $ ale files tpl

-Building the code is a two step process:  1) building the thirdparty libraries and 2) compiling the final ALE project.

-## 1. Build the Thirdparty Libraries
+## 1. Obtaining the Thirdparty Libraries (optional)
-The thirdparty libraries have already been downloaded for you on most machines.
-To build the thirdparty libraries, you need a C and C++ compiler installed.
-You might have to load the necessary modules
+If you already have the necessary libraries in a folder somewhere, you can skip this step.
+For example, they have already been downloaded for you on the LANL machines described in the

-    module load gcc/5.3.0

-Make a directory for the thirdparty libraries in **build** and compile the libraries.
-The following commad will build and install them in a folder **build/tpl/install**:
+[Simple Installation](#simple) section.
+The build system can also download them for you.
+To download the files

+    cd build/files
+    TPL_DOWNLOAD_PATH=. <ALE_DIR>/arch/download-tpl.sh

+## 2. Build the Thirdparty Libraries

+Build them using the following commands:

-    cd build/tpl
+    cd ../tpl
-    CC=gcc CXX=g++ TPL_INSTALL_PREFIX=./install <ALE_DIR>/arch/cmake-tpl.sh
+    TPL_INSTALL_PREFIX=./install TPL_DOWNLOAD_PATH=../files <ALE_DIR>/arch/<MACHINE>/cmake-tpl.sh gcc
     make -j

-where **\<ALE_DIR\>** is the location of the cloned ALE git repository.
+You do not need to provide *TPL_DOWNLOAD_PATH=../files* if you skipped the previous step in the advanced installation process.

 ## 2. Build the ALE Project

 Now build the final ALE project.
-Go into the **build/ale** directory we created, run cmake, then make the code.
 Execute the following:

     cd ../ale
-    CC=gcc CXX=g++ TPL_INSTALL_PREFIX=../tpl/install <ALE_DIR>/arch/cmake-ale.sh
+    TPL_INSTALL_PREFIX=../tpl/install <ALE_DIR>/arch/<MACHINE>/cmake-ale.sh gcc
     make -j

 You do not have to rebuild the thirdparty libraries if you make changes to the ALE source code in **\<ALE_DIR\>**.
-Simply recompile the ALE source using the following:
+Simply recompile the ALE source using the make command:

     cd build/ale
     make -j